tarunsinghal92/indeedscrapperlatest/README.md

 ## Logs

 Logs will be gerenated in **log.txt** file.
-Install watch to keep a track while running scrapper in background.
+Install watch to keep a track while running scraper in background.

 > watch tail -n 30 log.txt